zuotsi/qtplot/README.md

 `conda install numpy scipy pandas matplotlib pyqt`

 Executables will be generated in the `/Scripts` folder of your Python environment with the names `qtplot.<exe>` and `qtplot-console.<exe>`.
 Associate one of these with `*.dat` files for them to be automatically opened in qtplot.

+Note: This version has only been tested on MacOSX